Home

 If you're finished studying these,

-Try Translating the Following Japanese Adjectives
+Try Translating the Following Japanese Sentences

 1. It’s cheap.